yannickkirschen/extension/README.md

 ## :information_source: Overview

 *Extension* is a collection of useful functions for the Python programming language.
-It is available to everyone under the [GNU General Public License v3.0](https://github.com/yannickkirschen/extension/blob/master/LICENSE).
+It is available to everyone under the [MIT License](https://github.com/yannickkirschen/extension/blob/master/LICENSE).

 If you need help, please refer to the [wiki](https://github.com/yannickkirschen/extension/wiki).